 On the third day of living at Denizli, I made up my mind to continue my journey and head towards the province of Muğla.
 Though it was beautiful, for me, Denizli just didn’t have too much to offer.

 Hearing my decision, my host and his friend took a few days off work to take me on a spontaneous bike trip to Akyaka.

 Muğla is a popular province for tourists.
 It houses some of the most beautiful beaches and sights in Turkey.
 Akyaka, being a smaller city, is less tourist-prone. it is quiet and mesmerizing, a camping hot-spot for locals and bikers.
 A 2-hour motorbike ride away from Denizli, we (or, my hosts) met and spoke with other bikers along the highway.

 Since it took us a while to get there, it took us a while to find a viable camping spot.
 Note!
 Do try getting here earlier or make reservations since camping spots fill up fast.

 However, the night sky was absolutely breathtaking and once again, we swam in the night sea.

 The next day, I took a bus towards Fethiye, the most popular city in Muğla, while my host turned friends returned home to Denizli.

 Like I said, my host wouldn’t let me pay for a dime.
-The only cost I incurred was the bus from Cappadocia to Denizli, which was another 10 hour bus for about 60 lira (US $16).
+The only cost I incurred was the bus from Cappadocia to Denizli, which was another 10-hour bus for about 60 lire (US $16).
 These buses vary between companies despite similar prices.
 For more information, visit a local bus terminal.
 They usually have people there to answer questions.
 Or, read up on my Turkish travel tips.